-- To use a cluster file system, it must be a supported cluster file system, as listed in the section "Deciding to Use a Cluster File System for Data Files" on page 3-7. - To use an NFS file system, it must be on a certified NAS device. - If you choose to place your Oracle Cluster Registry (OCR) files on a shared file system, then one of the following must be true: - The disks used for the file system are on a highly available storage device, (for example, a RAID device that implements file redundancy). - At least two file systems are mounted, and use the features of Oracle Database 10g Release 2 (10.2) to provide redundancy for the OCR. - If you intend to use a shared file system to store database files, then use at least two independent file systems, with the database files on one file system, and the recovery files on a different file system. - The oracle user must have write permissions to create the files in the path that you specify.
+- To use a cluster file system, it must be a supported cluster file system, as listed in the section "Deciding to Use a Cluster File System for Data Files" on page 3-10. - If you choose to place your Oracle Cluster Registry (OCR) files on a shared file system, then one of the following must be true: - The disks used for the file system are on a highly available storage device, (for example, a RAID device that implements file redundancy). - At least two file systems are mounted, and use the features of Oracle Database 10g Release 2 (10.2) to provide redundancy for the OCR. - If you intend to use a shared file system to store database files, then use at least two independent file systems, with the database files on one file system, and the recovery files on a different file system. - The oracle user must have write permissions to create the files in the path that you specify.